cdot/SVGcut/README.md

 Open the `Project` menu and select `Import SVG` to load your SVG file.
 If you have more than one SVG file you can load them all at once, or one after another.
+You should be able to see your SVG in the `Toolpaths` tab.
+You can zoom (mouse wheel) and pan.

 ## Operations